wp-plugins/wp2yt-uploader/readme.txt

 * Initial Release of YouTube Plus

 == Upgrade Notice ==
+= 2.0.1 - November 13th, 2014
+In the latest release we've lowered the minimum requirements to PHP 5.3.
+We've also gone through and added missing text-domains to strings and updated a few text strings.

 = 2.0 - November 2nd, 2014 =
 Warning : Do not upgrade from version 1.3 or earlier.
 Legacy support was not built in, so your `[iframe][/iframe]` shortcodes will no longer function properly.
 It is recommended that you install this plugin fresh, after uninstalling the previous version.